ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
+A Scalable Approach to State Management in SwiftUI: A Step-by-Step Guide - <a href="https://medium.com/@birinciogundev/a-scalable-approach-to-state-management-in-swiftui-a-step-by-step-guide-e40046921d81" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ogün Birinci`**

+<blockquote>How can we design a simple state management system for effortless integration across all pages?</blockquote>

+<h3>2.
 Clean Architecture Struggles to Scale in Mobile Development - <a href="https://medium.com/@elye-project/clean-architecture-struggles-to-scale-in-mobile-development-85971471ac7a" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Elye - A One Eye Dev By His Grace`**

 <blockquote>Experience Shared Based On A Decade In Mobile development</blockquote>

-<h3>2.
-Enable Composable Views Sharing Across Modules Without Dependency Constraint - <a href="https://medium.com/mobile-app-development-publication/enable-composable-views-sharing-across-modules-without-dependency-constraint-a7290257d987" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Elye - A One Eye Dev By His Grace`**

-<blockquote>An Aligned Autonomy Scaling Mobile Development Approach</blockquote>

 <h3>3. 🪦Flutter Forked: The Final Swan Song and a Stark Warning for KMP Developers - <a href="https://medium.com/@SaezChristopher/flutter-forked-the-final-swan-song-and-a-stark-warning-for-kmp-developers-122b4cdfbe29" target="_blank" rel="noopener noreferrer">link</a></h3>